A stateful MCP analyst: enforced agent curriculum and attention management

 “Is Uber performing well?”

-That’s the kind of question Jollyes managers now drop into Claude.ai and get a defensible answer to in under a minute - without an analyst, nor a dashboard, yet with the right business logic attached.
+That’s the kind of question Jollyes managers now drop into Claude.ai and get a nuanced report back - without an analyst, nor a dashboard, yet with real data framed within the real business context.

 The stack